 Songwriter Resources

-Look here for information about the contemporary music industry— everything from artistic creation to business administration and promotion, professional music production technology (including specialized hardware from Mackie and Universal Audio); advanced digital audio workstations; and free audio editing software like Audacity.
+Look here for information about the contemporary music industry— everything from artistic creation to business administration and promotion, professional music production technology (including specialized hardware from Mackie and Universal Audio); advanced digital audio workstations; and audio editing software like StudioOne (PreSonus), GarageBand and Logic Pro (Apple), ProTools (Avid), and free Audacity (Muse).
 Here you also will find doorways into the traditional music community, detailing events, radio charts, and annual conferences and award ceremonies focused on folk, roots, and acoustic genres.
 Crucial guidance is offered on the financial side of music, explaining how entities like SoundExchange and SESAC manage digital performance royalties and public licensing, alongside tools from the U.S. Copyright Office for intellectual property registration and dispute resolution.
 Furthermore, you will find practical guides that outline robust strategies for artist promotion and audience growth across social platforms like Facebook, YouTube, and SoundCloud, including advice on successful crowdfunding and manufacturing physical media through services like Atomic Disc.

 The organizations and services you listed are vital components of the music business infrastructure, dealing primarily with licensing, copyright, and royalty collection for songwriters, composers, and publishers.